-The Board delegates responsibility for the day-to-day management of the business to the Management Committee (Manco).
-The Risk and Compliance Committee, Credit Committee, Asset & Liability Committee, Operations Committee and People & Culture Committee are all sub-committees of Manco, and are chaired by members of the senior management team, with each committee responsible for specific risks faced by the Bank.
+The Board delegates responsibility for the day-to-day management of the business to the Management Committee ("ManCo").
+The Risk & Compliance Committee, Credit Committee, Asset & Liability Committee ("ALCO"), Operations Committee, People Committee, Ethical Committee and Product Committee are subcommittees of ManCo, and are chaired by members of the Senior Management Team, with each committee responsible for overseeing areas of the Bank's operations and / or the associated risks.